Edwardmendle/Edwardmendle/README.md

 - 👋 Hi, I’m @SnrEdward
 - 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning python and c++
-- 💞️ I’m looking to collaborate on Ethical Hacking, Machine Learning
+- 💞️ I’m looking to collaborate on Ethical Hacking, AI > Machine Learning
 - 📫 How to reach me ...edwardmendle7@gmail.com

 <!---